At least 13 COVID-19 cases now linked to Ashland hockey tourney

 As of Monday, Ashland County had four positive cases with no fatalities, while Bayfield County had one of four COVID-19 positive patients die from the disease.

-For updates about COVID-19 and other public health news visit bayfieldcounty.org/COVID or dhs.wisconsin.gov/disease/covid-19.htm.
+For updates about COVID-19 and other public health news: bayfieldcounty.org/COVID or dhs.wisconsin.gov/disease/covid-19.htm.

 Post a comment as